 How do I create a will?

-When you are ready to create a will, first compile a list of your assets and debts.
-Decide how you wish debts to be paid and who is to receive remaining assets.
 A basic will can be made inexpensively on your own online or you can hire a lawyer.
 If you have a more complicated estate, be sure to work with an attorney who is familiar with your state laws.

 When preparing to create a will it’s important to know: